-Which is better\u2014charcoal or gas?
+Which is better—charcoal or gas?
 This is a debate that has been raging forever, it seems.
 But, real barbeque masters know that charcoal is the clear winner.
 Real barbeque is never fast.
-Slow cooking imparts a sweet smokey flavour that you don\u2019t get with gas.
+Slow cooking imparts a sweet smokey flavour that you don’t get with gas.
 Also, charcoal can reach the extremely hot temperatures that are needed for charring and searing.
-Gas doesn\u2019t even come close.
-Plus, you can\u2019t smoke on a gas grill.
+Gas doesn’t even come close.
+Plus, you can’t smoke on a gas grill.
 The problem is that is can be a chore to wait hours for your ten-pound pork shoulder to finish.
-Weber seeks to make things a little easier for all of the barbeque enthusiasts out there with the Summit Charcoal Grill.\r\n\r\n\r\n\r\nThe Summit Charcoal Grill is a cooker that will get you psyched to grill steaks, short ribs and seafood.
-If you want to make your neighbours jealous, this behemoth of a grille will do the job.
-It combines the smoking power of a Weber Smokey Mountain with the grilling capabilities of a Weber Original Kettle grill.
-With 452 square inches of cooking space, you will have plenty of room for a whole chicken, a mammoth short rib or two pork butts.\r\n\r\n\r\n\r\nThe air-insulated, double-walled construction helps provide plenty of heat retention.
-The gas ignition makes it easy to light the coal.
-There is a two-position fuel grate for grilling and smoking.\r\nA heavy-duty vented lid damper makes the cooking extremely responsive.
-A change of temperature typically takes just 15 minutes or less.
-Other features include a stainless steel diffuser plate, vents and Gourmet BBQ System.
-It is pretty easy to keep this grill clean with the easy clean out system and large ash catcher.\r\nCheck it out\r\n\r\n\r\nHave you subscribed to Man of Many?
-You can also follow us on Facebook, Twitter, Instagram, and YouTube.
+Weber seeks to make things a little easier for all of the barbeque enthusiasts out there with the Summit Charcoal Grill.